-Regenerative Therapy- Stem Cell & Platelet Rich Plasma Therapy
+Regenerative Therapy- Bone Marrow Concentrate & Platelet Rich Plasma Therapy

 What is Regenerative Injection Therapy?

-The most common regenerative injection therapies are Platelet Rich Plasma and Stem Cell Therapy which, with the right conditions, have been proven to augment healing.
-These procedures allow a concentration of your own stems cells or growth factors to target damaged or deteriorated tissue.
-Pain reduction and return of function occur as your stem cells and growth factors repair and regrow the area.
-Injection therapies that stimulate the body to heal itself are poised to replace steroid injections – and surgeries – and are emerging as “the future of medicine.”
+The most common regenerative injection therapies are Platelet Rich Plasma and Bone Marrow Aspirate Concentrate (BMAC) which, with the right conditions, have been proven to augment healing.
+These procedures allow a concentration of your own cells or growth factors to target damaged or deteriorated tissue.
+Pain reduction and return of function occur as your cells and growth factors promote healing.
+Injection therapies that stimulate the body to heal itself are poised to replace steroid injections and more invasive treatment and are emerging as the future of medicine.
+These injection therapies are performed on an outpatient basis, requiring no real down time.
+The procedures are extremely safe, take less than a couple of hours, and recovery entails simply allowing your body to begin the healing process as you continue about your life with minimal restrictions.

 Platelet Rich Plasma Therapy